renaperes824/rena-elastic-stack-testing-ruby/playbooks/monitoring/README.md

 ### Diagnosing test failures

 These tests run in Jenkins CI, about once a day.
 There is a CI job per active branch / version of the Elastic Stack, e.g. `master`, `7.x`, etc. Search for `estf-monitoring` under https://internal-ci.elastic.co/view/Stack%20Tests/.
+For example, for the 7.13 branch, you'll look for elastic+estf-monitoring-snapshots+7.13, and then find the sub-job that corresponds to the product that is failing, e.g. "elasticsearch" would be "elastic+estf-monitoring-snapshots+7.13+multijob-elasticsearch".

 When a CI job for this test fails, look at the console output for the failed job in Jenkins.
 Note the branch and snapshot URL that were used.
-Snapshot URLs look like `https://snapshots.elastic.co/$VERSION-$SHA`.
+Snapshot URLs look like `https://snapshots.elastic.co/$VERSION-$SHA`, and can be found by viewing the "full log output" and doing a "Find in page" search for "ES_BUILD_URL".

 Tests can fail for multiple reasons.
 The most common ones are that the very last step in the test process failed — that documents of the same type did not have structural parity with each other.
 This type of failure usually